 Contoured to the shape of your little peanut and bordered by a soft edge, this changing bad is completely waterproof and highly resistant to punctures or tears.

 A nice feature is the wipe clean surface.
 It’s waterproof and less hospitable to things like mold or bacteria as compared to softer, more absorbent surfaces.
-The pad doesn’t stain, and you should be able to use it for future kiddos, making it more economical over time.
+The pad does stain a bit, but it’s also very durable and you should be able to use it for future kiddos, making it more economical over time.

 This changer is free from lots of the bad stuff you’ll find in changing pads from many other brands.
 There’s no polyurethane foam, no vinyl, and no chemical fire retardants.